 - Beyond the classroom

-The sixth form Maclaurin Society meets weekly throughout the year.
+The Maclaurin Society meets weekly throughout the year.
 Students and staff take it in turn to give talks on any mathematical topic of interest, from Chaos Theory to the shortest distance between two points.
 STEM club helps students in Year 11 to Sixth Form intending to study a STEM subject at university to make the links between the difference subjects.

 - Maths at university